by: Tami O’Connor

 To make Oobleck:

-Oobleck is easily made by using 2 parts cornstarch to one part water.
+Oobleck is easily made by using two parts cornstarch to one part water.
 If you are planning to color your Oobleck, it’s easiest to color the water you add to the cornstarch.
 Finally, if you are working with younger children, the perfect literature connection is Dr. Suess’s Bartholomew and the Oobleck.

 Clean-up for any of the gooey mixtures is fairly simple.
 A warm soapy sponge should clean most flat surfaces.
 It’s a good idea to keep any of the polymers away from clothing or carpeting, especially if you use food coloring.
 With the exception of the Borax solution, I would avoid putting anything else down the drain, but putting them in the garbage can should be fine… Be sure there is a plastic liner in the can or you will not be the custodian’s favorite teacher!